VANITY, SUBSIDY, AND HYBRID PUBLISHERS

 Sovereign Publications, a vanity publishing firm owned by the fee-charging Deering Literary Agency, took hundreds of thousands of dollars from authors, most of whom never received the books they paid for.
 The Deerings were convicted of fraud, and sentenced to time in federal prison.

 Minerva Press Ltd., a UK vanity publisher with branches in India and the USA, was the subject of two exposes by the BBC.
 More than 40 authors sought redress from this company, alleging false promises, production of shoddy books, and general failure to fulfill contractual promises.
-In 2001, 16 of those cases were settled by Minerva in favor of the authors under a blanket non-disclosure agreement.
-Minerva went bust in 2002, leaving behind over £2 million in debt, as well as unpaid staff and multitudes of unhappy authors.
+When Minerva finally went bust, it left behind over £2 million in debt, as well as unpaid staff and multitudes of unhappy authors.

 Vantage Press, a vanity publisher founded in 1949 that was once sued by its authors for deceptive advertising and broken contractual promises, vanished abruptly in 2013.
 Most authors weren’t informed of the closure, and found out only when the company contacted them to offer a release of rights in exchange for waiving all debts, damages, and their right to sue.
 An accounting of money due was promised, along with a return of unsold printed books, but to date, most authors haven’t received either one.

 If asked, such publishers vehemently deny that they are vanity publishers.
 After all, they don’t accept everyone who submits!
 They aren’t asking authors to pay for printing, just to buy hundreds of their own books–and wouldn’t they want to do that anyway?
 They’re contributing the lion’s share of production costs!
 (This last is usually a lie.)

 But whether you’re handing over money for book production or for the purchase of finished books, the bottom line is the same: you must lay out cash as a condition of publication.
 A publisher that realizes a profit from its authors before the book is even published has seriously reduced incentive to cut into that profit by investing in quality editing, marketing, and distribution.
 As for book sales, they’re gravy.